SSWConsulting/SSW.Rules.Content/rules/is-everyone-in-your-team-a-standards-watchdog/rule.md

 ### Going Anonymous

-When something is really personal, you can’t really correct someone unless you are a close friend and have credit with the person, so you should discretely ask your manager how to proceed in that specific case.
+If a critique is personal, it can be hard to correct someone – especially if you don’t have a close relationship with that person.
+In a case like this, you should discretely ask your manager how to proceed.

 ### Taking Feedback